• Skip to primary navigation

 Text overlay: Black bean tacos.
 Vegan and gluten free.
 Tacos on plate with avocado, tomatoes, and non-dairy cheese.

 This black bean tacos recipe is an easy weeknight dinner.
-Warmed corn shells are stuffed with chopped romaine or spinach, tomatoes, onions, and avocado.
+Warmed corn shells are finished with chopped romaine, tomatoes, onions, and avocado.

 Ready in just 20 minutes.
 Vegan & gluten free.